tazama-lf/docs/Guides/full-service-full-stack-docker-tazama.md

 ![rule-executer-design](../images/tazama-rule-executer.png)

 Each rule processor must be wrapped in its own rule-executer.
-The rule executer source code is centralised in the public `rule-executer` repository, and each rule processor's unique source code is hosted in its own private repository.
+The rule executer source code is centralized in the public `rule-executer` repository, and each rule processor's unique source code is hosted in its own private repository.

 ![rule-executer-design](../images/tazama-rule-executer-plane.png)